Who is this level 3 food safety and hygiene for?

-This Level 3 Food safety training is suitable for business owners, managers and supervisors in all types of food-handling businesses.
+This food safety training course is suitable for business owners, managers and supervisors in all types of food-handling businesses.
 Establishments such as Cafes, bars, fast food outlets, takeaways, restaurants, hospitals and schools will benefit from this online course.

 An essential part of a manager's and supervisor's role is to understand their legal responsibilities and effectively supervise the implementation of safe and hygienic food practices in business, ensuring all food-handlers follow them.
 They must comply with the provisions of Regulation (EC) 852/2004 of the European Parliament on the Hygiene of Foodstuffs.

 On successful completion of the course assessment, the candidate will be able to print/save their certificate.
 In addition to this, an email is sent to the candidate containing a link to the certificate.

-How long does a Level 3 Food Hygiene Certificate last?
+How long does a Food Hygiene Certificate last?

 A Food Hygiene Certificate does not have an expiry date or run out, however we advise you to refresh your knowledge every 3 years.
 This ensures you keep up to date with the latest food safety and hygiene legislation.

 Environmental Health Officer Approved

 The content for this course has been approved by Environmental Health Officers and developed in accordance to their guidelines.
-Obtaining a Food Hygiene Certificate in level 3 clearly shows that supervisors or business owners are able to ensure staff are appropriately trained when it comes to handling food in all manners.
+Obtaining a Food Hygiene Certificate clearly shows that supervisors or business owners are able to ensure staff are appropriately trained when it comes to handling food in all manners.